ju57in3/Internship_Project/daily_note.md

 ## 29/04/2024
 To pick up where we left off, we don't need to use the schematic of the boosterpack; we just need to use connectors like the other microcontrollers.
 I still need to determine the type of 7-segment display to use.
 Also, we need to figure out how to route the UART outputs of the microcontrollers to our switch.

+_Tomorrow, I need to ask my supervisor if the component chosen for the temperature sensor is suitable.
+I also need to discuss with him about the UARTs of the Launchpads._